 Gorsley & Kilcot Parish Council

 The civil parish of Gorsley & Kilcot was formed on 1st April 2000 splitting from Newent Town Council.
 It covers a scattered rural settlement of 116 households falling within the jurisdiction of the Forest of Dean District Council and Gloucestershire County Council.
 The parish has 218 electors (1st December 2008).
 There is no natural centre to the parish, which is effectively bisected by the B4221.
 While both Gorsley and Kilcot fall partly in Gloucestershire and partly in Herefordshire, the neighbouring Parish Councils of Linton and Aston Ingham include those parts of Gorsley and Kilcot which comes under the jurisdiction of Herefordshire Council.
-More information on the is available on their web site.

 There is one public building in the parish Christ Church Gorsley, where the Parish Council meets.
 In addition to a garage and builders merchant at Kilcot Cross in the parish, there is a sub-post office and general store in Gorsley Herefordshire just outside the parish boundary.
 There are no other retail services.
 Within the parish there are a large proportion of residents who run their own businesses including farming, professional services and holiday lets that in some instances employ other people.
 There is also a coach hire business sited within the parish.